+- evaluates the structure and membership of the Board; - evaluates candidates for nomination to the Board, as appropriate, with an emphasis on diversity of viewpoint and professional experience; - reviews the compensation structure for the nonemployee directors and the frequency and content of meetings; - establishes and reviews the Company's succession plan for its Chief Executive Officer; - discusses and evaluates environmental and social matters affecting the Company at least bi-annually; and - makes recommendations to the Board on all such matters.

+COMMITTEE CONSIDERATION OF CANDIDATES

-The Governance and Nominating Committee, which held two regular meetings and one special meeting during 2019, evaluates the structure and membership of the Board, evaluates candidates for nomination to the Board, as appropriate, with an emphasis on diversity of viewpoint and professional experience, reviews the compensation structure for the non-employee directors and the frequency and content of meetings, establishes and reviews the Company's succession plan for its Chief Executive Officer, discusses and evaluates environmental and social matters affecting the Company bi-annually, and makes recommendations to the Board on all such matters.
-The committee's diversity policy values diversity in its broadest sense, reflecting, but not limited to, an individual's profession, geography, gender, ethnicity, race, skills, background and experience, and endeavors to include candidates who are diverse, including in terms of race and gender, in the qualified pool from which Board candidates are chosen.
-The committee periodically examines the composition of the Board to ensure that the Board, taken as a whole, has the necessary skills and experience to set the Company's future strategies.
-Directors are nominated or elected by the Board, and stockholders may nominate directors as described further in "Corporate Governance-Director Nomination by Stockholders."
-The committee identifies Board candidates through a variety of formal and informal channels.
-The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications; although it has no current engagement with any such firm, the committee worked with a third-party search firm in 2017 and again in 2018 to identify a potential new director.
-The current members of the committee are Messrs.
-Tang, Anderson, Bulls, Mercado and Schultz and Ms. Skidmore, each of whom, the Board has determined, meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines, and the rules and regulations under the Exchange Act.
+- The committee's diversity policy values diversity in its broadest sense, reflecting, but not limited to, an individual's profession, geography, gender, ethnicity, race, skills, background and experience, and endeavors to include candidates who are diverse, including in terms of race and gender, in the qualified pool from which Board candidates are chosen. - The committee periodically examines the composition of the Board to ensure that the Board, taken as a whole. has the necessary skills and experience to steer the

+Company toward its stated objectives, as well as the necessary skills and experience to set the Company's future strategies.

+- Directors are nominated or elected by the Board, and stockholders may nominate directors as described further in "Corporate Governance-Director Nomination by Stockholders." - The committee identifies Board candidates through a variety of formal and informal channels.
+The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications, and the committee retained Egon Zehnder to identify director candidates this year, which led to the nomination of Cindy Wallis-Lage to replace James Schultz, who was not eligible for reelection due to the Company's age requirements.
+The committee previously worked with a third-party search firm in 2017 and again in 2018 to identify a potential new director.

+QUALIFICATIONS

+The Board has determined that the Governance and Nominating Committee consists entirely of directors who meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines and the rules and regulations under the Exchange Act.

+MEETINGS IN 2020

+- 2 regular - 3 special

+EXECUTIVE COMMITTEE

-Executive Committee
+The Executive Committee: